Man Rendered Aid To Butler Police Officer Stabbed Multiple Times

 “I just hope I helped save a life.
 It’s sad I saw a life end.
 I still see his face,” Schmidt added.

-Schmidt believes the police officer, a 27-year-old man, acted in self-defense.MORE NEWS: Police Investigating Shooting On Rhine Street
+Schmidt believes the police officer, a 27-year-old man, acted in self-defense.MORE NEWS: 3 Shot In Pittsburgh's Spring Hill Neighborhood

 Police say the officer is in critical condition at UPMC Presbyterian Hospital.
 His name has not been released.